jan-ferdinand/zudoku/index.md

 ### setup

-Once Peggy has her cards and Victor has the Sudoku grid, they start with the setup for **zudoku**.
+Peggy and Victor start with the setup for **zudoku**.
-Peggy and Victor use Peggy\'s cards to mimic the puzzle: every digit printed on the grid is covered with a card showing the same digit, and the digit is visible.
+They use Peggy\'s cards to mimic the puzzle: every digit printed on the grid is covered with a card showing the same digit, with the digit facing up.

 <figure>
 	<img src="assets/pic/zk_setup.jpg" alt="" class="zk-img" />